umbertogriffo/rag-chatbot/README.md

 > Disclaimer: The code has been tested on `Ubuntu 22.04.2 LTS` running on a Lenovo Legion 5 Pro
 > with twenty `12th Gen Intel® Core™ i7-12700H` and an `NVIDIA GeForce RTX 3060`.
 > If you are using another Operating System or different hardware, and you can't load the models, please
-> take a look at the official CTransformers's GitHub [issue](https://github.com/marella/ctransformers/issues).
+> take a look either at the official CTransformers's GitHub [issue](https://github.com/marella/ctransformers/issues).
+> or at the official Llama Cpp Python's GitHub [issue](https://github.com/abetlen/llama-cpp-python/issues)

 > [!WARNING]
 > Note: it's important to note that the large language model sometimes generates hallucinations or false information.